Situation:

 Digital Twin for freshwater and marine management

-- Demonstrate the potential of integrating state-of-the-art GIS representation of multiple variables with advanced 3D visualisation techniques to generate a 4D (3D+time) digital twin of the territory, making visualisation of risk areas and possible impacts much more effective and user friendly;
+- Demonstrate the potential of integrating state-of-the-art GIS representation of multiple variables with advanced visualisation techniques to generate a digital twin of the territory, making visualisation of risk areas and possible impacts much more effective and user friendly.

-- Use the digital twin to support the co-design of climate-proofing actions to protect coastal cities from sea-level rise.
+- Use the digital twin to support the co-design of climate-proofing actions to protect coastal cities from sea-level rise and flooding.

 This work is linked with: